-Pinellas County continues to experience a significant housing affordability issue with the cost of both ownership and rental housing steadily increasing.
-According to the National Low-Income Housing Coalition's Out of Reach reports, rents affordable to households at 30% of AMI was \$616 in 2022 and increased to \$671 in 2023.
-Rents affordable to a worker with the mean renter wage was \$1,115 in 2022 and increased to \$1,201 a month in 2023.
-Fair Market Rents a 2-bedroom unit increased from \$1,347 in 2022 to \$1,659 in 2023.
+Pinellas County continues to experience housing affordability issues with the cost of both ownership and rental housing.
+According to the National Low-Income Housing Coalition's Out of Reach reports, rents affordable to households at 30% of AMI was \$671 in 2023 and increased to \$690 in 2024.
+Rents affordable to a worker with the mean renter wage was \$1,201 in 2023 and increased to \$1,300 a month in 2024.
+Fair Market Rents for a 2-bedroom unit increased from \$1,659 in 2023 to \$1,851 in 2024.
 Rents continue to increase well above the affordable rents to not only a minimum wage worker, but also workers making an average worker wage.
-In 2023, in order to be able to afford a 2-bedroom unit without paying more than 30% of a household's income on housing, a household had to earn \$66,360, up from \$53,880 in 2022.
+In 2024, in order to be able to afford a 2-bedroom unit without paying more than 30% of a household's income on housing, a household had to earn \$74,040, up from \$66,360 in 2023.
 According to The Harvard Joint Center for Housing Studies, nearly one-third of households spent more than 30% of their incomes, including 14% that spend over half their incomes on housing costs.

-The supply of affordable rental housing in the Consortium for extremely low-, low-, moderate-, and middleincome families, has not kept pace with the increased demand for rental housing.
+The supply of affordable rental housing in the Consortium for extremely low-, low-, moderate-, and middle-income families, has not kept pace with the increased demand for rental housing.
 Average rents are not affordable, and households are barely able to afford rent.
 Pinellas County is built out and lacks adequate developable land for construction of new affordable rental housing.
 These barriers continue to have a negative impact on projects and programs utilized to implement the County's stated strategies.